 Early course work

-Students interested in pursuing a bachelor's degree in Materials Science and Engineering will begin as "pre-majors" in MSE, and should follow the curriculum bingo sheet, taking the required courses in Math, Chemistry, Physics, and Engineering.
-Students should take MSE 2010 no later than the Autumn before entering the major.
+Students interested in pursuing a bachelor's degree in Materials Science and Engineering will begin as "pre-majors" in MSE, and should follow the curriculum sheet, taking the required courses in Math, Chemistry, Physics, and Engineering.
+Students should take MATSCEN 2010 no later than the Autumn before entering the major.
 MSE Major courses begin in the Spring Semester of the second curriculum year.
-MSE 2010 is offered each year in the Autumn and Spring semesters and has a prerequisite of Math 1151, Chemistry 1250 or 1210, and Physics 1250.
+MATSCEN 2010 is offered each year in the Autumn and Spring semesters and has a prerequisite of Math 1151, Chemistry 1250 or 1210, and Physics 1250.

 The best of both worlds

 The MSE program at Ohio State offers students the best of both worlds!
 The MSE department is a small, friendly department where students interact frequently with faculty and staff and have many opportunities for activities and research.
 At the same time, Ohio State offers hundreds of clubs and organizations and ways to be involved in student life.